1. Flask Cheat Sheet

 1.20.3 Environment Variables

-Use environment variables for sensitive settings (e.g., SECRET_KEY
+Use environment variables for sensitive settings (e.g., SECRET_KEY, database credentials).

 1.20.4 Example Deployment with Gunicorn and Nginx